Innovative technique improves circulation, loosens up muscles and joints

-My treatment was done in a spa-like setting, so I was in a Zen state of mind.
+My treatment was done in a med spa, so I was in a Zen state of mind.
 I was met with warm lighting, heated bed, soft music, and a very welcoming environment at MV Massage Therapy, 3985 Oneida St., Suite 104, New Hartford.

 Pete Schachtler, my cupping massage therapist, explained it is completely painless, and he would start by warming up my body with a massage.

 After I was truly at ease, he then took out the plastic silicone cups and suctioned those on with light pressure.
 It sounds like someone sipping a thick milkshake out of an almost empty cup.

 The vacuum that’s created pulls the skin and blood vessels in toward the cup, which is why they can leave marks on the skin.

 It feels a bit uncomfortable at first, but then once you settle in, mentally quiet your mind, your muscles will signal to relax, making the entire experience very similar to a full-body massage.

 It lasted 60 minutes, but I added a 30-minute extra massage session since I was giving myself a “self care” day as well.